alpmestan/ghc.nix/README.md

 $ nix-shell ~/ghc.nix/shell.nix --pure --run 'THREADS=4 ./validate'
 ```

 See other flags of `validate` by invoking `./validate --help` or just by reading its source code.

+> **Note**
-Note that `./validate --slow` builds the compiler in debug mode which has the side-effect of disabling performance tests.
+> `./validate --slow` builds the compiler in debug mode which has the side-effect of disabling performance tests.

 ## Building and running for i686-linux from x86_64-linux